Filters (LP, HP, BP, Notch) #

 Usually if someone is talking about a bandpass, they mean the latter.
 Bandpasses tend to be ignored outside of using them in an EQ, but they can be fun in their own right.
 Definitely give them a shot.
 If you’re playing around in VCV Rack, many, many filters have a “BP” output or input for this.
 Stabile and Tangents from Vult are good free options with a lot of character.

 Again, as the name implies, notch filters create a notch in the sound.
 Often used to correct for an issue in the sound, such as removing a 60hz hum.
 In Notch filters the resonance control actually changes how steep the notch is, so low resonance (Low Q) will cause the notch to be wider as the slope isn’t very steep, but a high resonance (Q) will let you really pick out a specific frequency.

 Peak Filters #

 These do what they sound like.
 You pick a frequency and add a peak there.
 Typically these are used in an Equalizer and can have a negative Q to allow for something similar to a notch, only they dip in instead of totally annihilating the frequency range.

 Low and High Shelf Filters #

-Unlike all the filters until now which have a resonant peak, shelf filters actually boost or lower the volume all the way to the cut off frequenecy.
-Here, (1) is a low shelf filter, boosting all the lows (by a lot more than you’d ever actually want to) and (8) is a high-shelf set to cut the highs. for some context, (5) is a peak filter.
-With a normal Low/High pass filter, adding resonance, (dragging the point above the +0db line in this graph) would only make make a spike like this at the cut off point, not make a ‘shelf’.
+Unlike all the filters until now which have a resonant peak, shelf filters actually boost or lower the volume all the way to the cut off frequency.
+In the image below, (1) is a low shelf filter, boosting all the lows (by a lot more than you’d ever actually want to) and (8) is a high-shelf set to cut the highs.

 Comb Filters #